polytope-labs/hyperbridge/README.md

 ## The primitives
 Consists of the types and structs as defined and described in the spec mentioned earlier.
-It also consists of the utility functions to be used in the verifier and prover, which also defined in the [spec](https://polytopelabs.notion.site/ICS-15-ethereum-beacon-chain-light-client-specification-for-IBC-9c28567b02424585b4deceeb21b9beaf)
+It also consists of the utility functions to be used in the verifier and prover.

 ## The prover
 Consists of the various proof generations for the ethereum beacon chain structs/types such as: